 Please see What Is Tactical Asset Allocation?
 How Does It Improve Returns? for a more complete discussion of Tactical Asset Allocation.

 Tactical Process For Adaptive Income

 - Calculate trend scores (TScores) for each fund in the basket.
-Adaptive Dynamic Momentum (see Adaptive Dynamic Momentum - How Does It Improve Trend Identification), the trend identification methodology used by our Tactical Model, provides the critical pathway to finding (and sticking with) winners while avoiding (and/or quickly discarding) losers.
+Adaptive Dynamic Momentum, the trend identification methodology used by our Tactical Model, provides the critical pathway to finding (and sticking with) winners while avoiding (and/or quickly discarding) losers.
 During the development process, the Tactical Model quickly identified the fact that a shortened primary trend length is most suitable for achieving the low risk objective of Adaptive Income.
+(For more detail, please see Adaptive Dynamic Momentum - How Does It Improve Trend Identification?)

 - Order and select the funds according to TScore.
 This is where we give priority to holding existing positions when conditions are favorable, and manage the holding and reentry requirements imposed by Open End Funds.

 - Allocate a portfolio percentage to each selected fund using Volatility Weighting

 Fixed income is viewed by many equity-focused investors as the backwater of the markets although the bond and credit markets are in fact very challenging.